babsolune/b.boost.mod/scm/readme.md

 Define Clubs that will becomes teams in events (Clubs could be countries)

 ## Division
-- The name of the eventtion (Champions League, World Cup, ...)
+- The name of the event (Champions League, World Cup, ...)
 - Event type
     - Championship = all teams vs all teams, day by day
     - Cup = knockout games